davidolufemi/EKS-automated-pipeline/README.md

 ##  Introduction

-This project demonstrates a GitOps-driven deployment of a Spring Boot microservice to an AWS EKS cluster.
-It leverages Terraform for infrastructure provisioning, ArgoCD for GitOps automation, Helm for packaging, and Argo Rollouts for blue/green deployment.
-Security scanning is integrated using Trivy and OWASP Dependency-Check.
+This project shows a GitOps-driven deployment of a Spring Boot microservice to an AWS EKS cluster.
+It uses Terraform to provision the infrastructure, ArgoCD for GitOps automation and monitoring, Helm for packaging our application, and Argo Rollouts for blue/green deployment.
+Security is integrated using Trivy and OWASP Dependency-Check.

 ---

 ##  Infrastructure Provisioning

-- **Tool:** Terraform – used to provision the environment in a cloud-agnostic and modular way.
+- **Tool:** Terraform – Terraform was chosen because it is cloud agnostic and follows AWS best practices during environment provisioning.
 - **Resources:** EKS, VPC, IAM roles.
 - **Security:**
   - The control plane and data plane are deployed in private subnets for enhanced security.
   - IAM roles such as `AWSServiceRoleForAmazonEKSNodegroup` and `AWSServiceRoleForAutoScaling` are provisioned based on AWS best practices.
 - **Compute:** I selected EC2-managed node groups for this implementation.
 While Fargate is also a great option (being serverless and cost-efficient for predictable workloads), EC2 was chosen for simplicity and speed during setup.
+The downside is we would have to install security patches ourselves.

 ---